 The DIR Model is an ambitious one made up of many puzzle pieces.
 It involves a team of professionals who co-ordinate their services in the best interest of each child and family.
 It relies on an active participation from caregivers.
 The key aspect of this model is that it is a comprehensive model that has a developmental framework.

 Today we will be breaking down all of the different pieces of an ideal DIR/Floortime program.
 It is a holistic developmental approach to child development that is respectful to child and caregiver alike, individualized, and it is also a family approach that will influence a conscious way of living with a child who requires support.

-“…we understand the way in which different capacities develop naturally as healthy foundations for intellectual, emotional, and social growth.
+“…we understand the way in which different capacities develop naturally” … “for intellectual, emotional, and social growth.
 Then we orchestrate approaches to build these healthy foundations for development“.

-DIR/Floortime uses information from where the child is developmentally (the ‘D’) and the child’s individual sensory profile (the ‘I’) to provide the child with a specifically tailored program in the context of safe, nurturing, warm relationships (the ‘R’) that will help move the child up the developmental ladder to reach the child’s full potential.
+DIR/Floortime uses information from where the child is developmentally (the ‘D’) and the child’s individual sensory profile (the ‘I’) to provide the child with a specifically tailored program in the context of safe, nurturing, warm relationships (the ‘R’) that will support the child developmentally.

-These relationships include that of the child with caregivers and therapists delivering his/her programs.
+These relationships include that of the child with caregivers and therapists delivering their programs.
 Within these relationships, the key ingredient necessary for success is affect, or emotion.
-When a child is emotionally interested, (s)he is motivated to learn.
+When a child is emotionally interested, they are motivated to learn.
 It is only through affective interactions that children are able to generalize what they learn.

 The Pieces That Make Up A Comprehensive DIR/Floortime Program